TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 40/Genesis 40.7.md

 ---

-And he asked Pharaoh's officers that were with him in ward in his master's house, saying, Wherefore look ye so sad to-day?
+He asked Pharaoh's officers who were with him in custody in his master's house, saying, "Why do you look so sad today?"